apostrophecms/vite/README.md

 ### Hot Module Replacement
 - HMR only monitors existing `anyModule/ui` directories.
 If you add a new `ui` directory to a module, restart the server to enable HMR for that module.
 With default ApostropheCMS starter kits using `nodemon`, simply type `rs` in the terminal and press Enter.
 - The `apos` HMR won't work when the `public` build contains Vue sources (transformed by the `@vitejs/plugin-vue` plugin).
 The HMR for the `public` build should still work as expected.
-The problem is related to the fact that the page would contains two Vue instances (core and reactive) instances, which is not currently supported.
+The problem is related to the fact that the page would contain two Vue instances (core and reactive) instances, which is not currently supported.
 We are researching solutions to this issue.

 ### Public Assets
 - Changes to `ui/public` directories don't trigger HMR or page reloads as they require a process restart